torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 Retrieve the first of a list of valid parallel ports for this machine.
 Successive parallel ports can be found using the ``struct parport *next`` element of the ``struct parport *`` that is returned.
-If ``next`` is NULL, there are no more parallel ports in the list.
-The number of ports in the list will not exceed PARPORT_MAX.
+If ``next`` is NULL, there are yes more parallel ports in the list.
+The number of ports in the list will yest exceed PARPORT_MAX.

 RETURN VALUE
 ^^^^^^^^^^^^

-A ``struct parport *`` describing a valid parallel port for the machine, or NULL if there are none.
+A ``struct parport *`` describing a valid parallel port for the machine, or NULL if there are yesne.

 ERRORS
 ^^^^^^

-This function can return NULL to indicate that there are no parallel ports to use.
+This function can return NULL to indicate that there are yes parallel ports to use.

 EXAMPLE